vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 This powers our [status.vmst.io](https://status.vmst.io) page.
 It runs on a dedicated VM for this purpose, with its own Nginx frontend.
-In addition to providing a page for members to check when there might be issues, it actively alerts our team in our internal Slack to any issues.
+In addition to providing a page for members to check when there might be issues, it actively alerts our team in our internal [Slack](https://slack.com) to any issues.

 ![Kuma Alerts](https://cdn.vmst.io/docs/kuma-alert.png)

 For more information on this topic please see our [Monitoring](/monitoring) page.

-There is one virtual machine ([Kyle](https://memory-alpha.fandom.com/wiki/Kyle)) with 1 vCPU and 1 GB of memory.
+There is one virtual machine ([Kyle](https://memory-alpha.fandom.com/wiki/Kyle)) with 1 vCPU and 2 GB of memory.

 ### Digital Ocean